-How to attract more customers to your survey.
+How to hook more customers to your survey

 A good start for any discussion on boosting response rate is which type of survey system are you using.
-There is big difference between a personal survey (i.e. exit interview), an Internet based survey (i.e. sent to email) and a stationary survey system (Tabsurvey).
-With the personal survey, you have the personal interaction that draws you in (a smile and a friendly greeting) – “Hi, can I borrow a minute of your time?”.
+There is big difference between an exit interview, an online survey and a stationary survey system (e.g. tabsurvey).
+With the exit interview, you have the personal interaction that draws you in (a smile and a friendly greeting).
+“Hi, can I borrow a minute of your time?”.
 With e-mail surveys, responders can calmly respond when they wish to and is therefore less intrusive.
 Responders are also able to return at their convenience.
-With a stationary system like Tabsurvey, the hook has to be delivered within the first few seconds of engagement, and is the big differentiator.
+With a stationary system like Tabsurvey, you need to deliver the hook within the first few seconds, and is the big differentiator.
 Why is this so important? – Simply because otherwise customers will pass it by and you lose their feedback.

 So today’s topic is on how you can create a good first hand impression with your survey that customers want to respond to.
 We look to conceptual consumption, a part of choice architecture in consumer behaviour, to highlight where and how to do this.

 Consuming expectations are the expectations that the consumer has towards your survey and impacts whether or not they will respond.
 One customer might expect that the survey is quick and management will respond to feedback.
-Another customer might be more uncertain to respond, expecting that it will be time consuming, require a lot or will be overlooked by management.
-The expectations that are within the customer towards your survey are therefore crucial for the response rate.
+Another customer might be more hesitant to respond, expecting that it will be time consuming, require a lot or that management will overlook the feedback.
+The customer’s expectations are therefore crucial for the response rate.
 One way to alter expectation more positively is to explicitly state them to customers – i.e. “30 seconds of your time with”, “Your opinion matter to us” or “please help us with these 5 questions”.

-Contrast deals with grasping the attention of the receiver while clarity is how clear that message is communicated.
-When done right, it can be used to highlight the important elements.
+Contrast deals with grasping the attention of the receiver while clarity is how you clearly you communicate the message.
+When done right, you can use it to highlight the important elements.
 Think a red text against yellow background versus black text against white.
 Which has the highest fluency would you think?
 For most the answer is black and white, however other combinations work wonders as well.
 Lastly, the visual expression is important with fluency as you can communicate your message with fewer words and create a stronger emotional connection with your customers.

-Summary.
 The key takeaway from today’s blog is, that you can give a better impression of your survey system through conceptual consumption.
 By explicitly stating the expectations of the survey and the end goal from the consumer’s perspective, then they will more likely engage.
 Furthermore is the element of fluency.
 By increasing fluency, your consumers will feel more positive towards the message you send in the initial few seconds where they decide whether or not to respond.
-Tabsurvey has incorporated these thought into its design and is the reason behind our splash screen/customized start screen.
-We have seen very positive results from our customers who use the splash feature and work actively with hooking the customers to respond.
-Those who do not have the splash feature can still work with engaging the customer through the info feature available to all.
+Tabsurvey has incorporated these thoughts into it’s design and is the reason behind our start screen start screen.
+We have seen very positive results from our customers who use the start screen feature and work actively to hook more customers to respond.
+Those who do not have the start screen feature can still work with engaging the customer through the info feature available to all.

 The key focus for anyone who wants more customer engagement is to ensure that the surveys’ initial impression is fit for human consumption.